 Arrives as young plant

 Gardenias bring timeless beauty to any place they are planted, from a row lining a sidewalk or the edge of a landscape bed to containers and flower gardens.
+They are unbelievably versatile, able to thrive in full to part sun and shade.
 For those that wish to enjoy their beauty and fragrance up close, the flowers can be cut, however, they have very short stems so are best floated in a bowl or used short-term in corsages or tucked into the hair for a special night out.

 DetailsBotanical name: ×Gardenia jasminoides × ‘SMNGDUO' Patent #: PPAF Common name: Gardenia, cape jasmine (though it is not related to true jasmine) Zone: 7-9; down to 6b with protection Sun exposure: Sun (6+ hours sun), part sun (4-6 hrs sun) Height x width: 2.5-3.5’ x 3-4' Flower color: White Foliage color: Bright green, evergreen Bloom season: Spring-early summer Bloom time: Spring Features: Rare & unusual, Proven Winners, heat tolerant, deer resistant, new, fragrant Uses: Foundation planting, hedge, ornamental, flower gardens, specimen How To GrowSoil: Moist, acidic soils are imperative.
 Gardenias do not tolerate dry conditions, nor do they tolerate very wet soils.
 If the soil pH level is not sufficiently acidic, foliage will be yellow and sickly.
 This can be managed with regular fertilizing, however, for best results, plant in soil that is sufficiently acidic.
 Light: Can grow in full to part sun; the hotter your climate, the more shade it can take.
 Water: Average to high water needs.
 Plants that are drought stressed will be more susceptible to pests and diseases, so proper care goes a long way.
 Space: Min.
 4’ Fertilizing: Fertilize in early spring, once the ground has thawed, with a granular rose fertilizer.
 If your soil is not acidic, more frequent fertilization may be necessary.
 Winterizing: No special treatment is required in warmer areas; 2-3" of mulch is recommended in cooler climates..
 Maintenance & Pruning: Little to no pruning required.
 If you wish to prune, do so after it blooms in spring.
 It blooms on old wood.